 Fire is not a thing, it is an event.
 It can be defined as a chemical reaction that releases light and heat.
 In this process, substances combine chemically with oxygen from the air and typically give out bright light, heat, and smoke.

 It requires three components to exist which are oxygen, heat and fuel.
 A fire cannot ignite if any of these components are missing.
 The term ‘fire’ has a West Germanic origin.
 Earth is the only known planet where a fire can burn because there is no other place with enough oxygen.

 Quick Facts: –

-- Oxygen supply can change the colour of the flame.
-A flame with high-oxygen is blue in colour.
+- Oxygen supply can change the color of the flame.
+A flame with high-oxygen is blue in color.